-

-"Xia Guan Jia Tuo" (Chinese: 下关甲沱, pinyin: xià guān jiǎ tuó, Russian: "The Best Nest of Xia Guan") is a typical representative of pu-erh tea from the Xiaguan factory (下关沱茶, xiàguān tuóchá) from selected beautiful homogeneous large-leaf Yunnan raw materials (大叶种, dàyèzhǒng, daezhong).
-Manufactured according to the production standard GB/T22111.
+"Xia Guan Jia Tuo" (Chinese: 下关甲沱, pinyin: xià guān jiǎ tuó, Russian: "The Best Nest of Xia Guan") is a typical example of pu-erh tea from the Xiaguan factory (下关沱茶, xiàguān tuóchá) made from selected, beautiful, uniform large-leaf Yunnan tea (大叶种, dàyèzhǒng).
+Manufactured according to the GB/T22111 production standard.

-A large 250-gram nest is easily split with a tool.
-At the beginning of tea drinking, the tea leaf in the aroma gives a sour-sweet smell, reminiscent of a chocolate muffin, over time the aroma passes over a wooden Russian steam bath, as if you are sitting in highly humid hot air.
-The taste has a distinct bitterness, in which the bitterness of coffee or cocoa is recognized, replaced by a light sweet aftertaste of hematogen and a metallic taste.
-The color of the tea infusion is brownish-wine-red.
-When cooling, the tea returns to the chocolate aroma.
-With a long tea drinking, the bitterness disappears completely and puer softness remains, comparable to Americano of medium strength.
+A large 250-gram nest is easily cracked with a tool.
+Initially, the tea leaves impart a sweet and sour aroma, reminiscent of a chocolate muffin.
+Over time, the aroma shifts to that of a wooden Russian steam bath, as if sitting in a highly humid, hot atmosphere.
+The taste has a distinct bitterness, reminiscent of coffee or cocoa, followed by a slightly sweet aftertaste of hematogen and a metallic aftertaste.
+The color of the tea infusion is a brownish-wine-red.
+As it cools, the tea returns to its chocolate aroma.
+With prolonged sipping, the bitterness disappears completely, leaving a pu-erh smoothness, comparable to a medium-strength Americano.

-The aroma of dry tea leaves is calm, creamy-woody with nutty notes.
-After the first steep, sweet confectionery, woody-balsamic, slightly smoky notes (which are typical of Xiaguan Puer) are revealed.
+The aroma of the dry tea leaves is calm, creamy and woody with nutty notes.
+After the first steep, sweet, confectionery, woody, balsamic, and slightly smoky notes (typical of Xiaguan pu-erh) emerge.

-The taste of brewed tea is soft, silky, slightly spicy and smoky, with woody, nutty and creamy nuances.
-You can read notes of halva, truffle, pastila.
-Here, confectionery sweetness is skillfully combined with spice and smokiness, giving birth to new shades of taste.
+The brewed tea's flavor is soft, silky, slightly spicy and smoky, with woody, nutty, and creamy nuances.
+Notes of halva, truffle, and pastila can be detected.
+The confectionery sweetness is skillfully combined with spice and smokiness, creating new flavor nuances.

-This pu-erh holds even infusions, maintaining its flavor profile, adding only a slight astringency and spice.
+This pu-erh maintains a smooth steeping, maintaining its flavor profile, adding only a slight astringency and spiciness.

 The aftertaste is bright and silky with a distinct sweetness.